simon-toogood/eleos/README.md

 # Eleos - A Python interface to NEMESIS

 Please note, this is a WIP project and features may be added/removed at any time.
+It is not guarunteed to be backward compatible (and likely will not be until the first stable release 1.0)

+## Documentation

-Full documentation will be added in due course.
+Documentation can be found on ReadTheDocs [here](https://eleos.readthedocs.io/en/latest/).
+This is still WIP, full documentation will be added in due course.

 ## Installation